It's the last hour of the last show in 2011 on EIB.

 What's the difference between burning the power or burning your fossil fuel in a power plant and turning it into heat, making it an electric and putting it in my car, or burning it in my car very efficiently?

-Well there's very little difference, isn't it?
+Well, there's very little difference, isn't it?

 Well, you know what?

-Well me a break, boys and girls.
+Give me a break, boys and girls.

-Oh, that's that's still young.
+That's still young.

 Well, I'm looking up to you, my friend, because if you want to crack the whip, I'm ready to jump.

-Look, thanks for calling in.
+Okay, look, thanks for calling in.

-And let's go to uh let's go, Terry and and Tucson.
+And let's go to Terry and Tucson.

 Welcome to the show, Terry.

-Okay, here here's my comment.
+Okay, here's my comment.

-Uh Christoph, in the 1970s, we did have a revolution in this country.
+Christoph, in the 1970s, we did have a revolution in this country.

 And now that adjustment's been made.